 - Any phone numbers or addresses you may need if you are returning the product

-- Any case numbers, issue numbers, reference numbers, incident numbers or ticket numbers the support
+- Any case numbers, issue numbers, reference numbers, incident numbers or ticket numbers the support technician gives you

-Anytime you call for support a number will be assigned to the case.
-If the support technician does not give you this information be sure to ask for it.
+Any time you call for support, a number will be assigned to the case.
+If the support technician does not give you this information, be sure to ask for it.

-If you are sending the product back for replacement or repair, log all of the information related to the return such as what shipper will be used, who pays for shipping, how should the product be packaged for shipping, what items should be sent back and how long the expected turn over time will be.
+If you are sending the product back for replacement or repair, log all of the information related to the return such as what shipper will be used, who pays for shipping, how should the product be packaged for shipping, what items should be sent back and how long the expected turnaround time will be.
 Ask if you can track the shipment online.

 Finally, if you are not satisfied with the technician you talk to, do not be afraid to ask to talk to a supervisor or to someone on the next tier of support!